Inspired by Chaos Engineering at Netflix and Chaos Monkey for Spring Boot.

 As you can see, there are a lot of questions to be answered to make our customers comfortable to rollout distributed applications.

-These questions led me to dive into Chaos Engineering and started this project to share my thoughts and experience.
+These questions led me to dive into Chaos Engineering and start this project to share my thoughts and experience.

 How does it work?